Clicky

 Osgood reaches milestone 50th shutout

-Posted by Rob Boudreau Categories: Athletes, Editorial, NHL
+Posted by Adrien Griffin Categories: Athletes, Editorial, NHL,

 Chris OsgoodChris Osgood put another 29 saves onto his resume as his surging Detroit Red Wings knocked off the slumping Boston Bruins 2-0.
 These denials came as a part of his 394th career victory.
 Added to these stats is the fact that those saves added up to his 50th career shutout, a milestone that only 22 others in the NHL have achieved.
 Osgood’s play of late has been somewhat below what is expected of him, as the Red Wings find themselves in a four-way tie for 8th place in the Western Conference, but he was in top form during Tuesday night’s victory.